So many posts about photo restoration, but what can be done to prevent photo restoration in the first place?

 - Photos have to breathe so make sure they are stored somewhere dry and not cold and damp.
 Spare shelf inside the bedroom wardrobe or storage chest at the foot of the bed.

-- Statistically the driest place is the box room or spare room, there are fewer pipes to burst and no on suite to flood.
+- Statistically, the driest place is in the box room or spare room, there are fewer pipes to burst and no on suite to flood.

 - Perhaps it may be a good idea to pick the room furthest away from your loft or attic water tank as well just in case of burst there too.

-- Don’t put the in the basement or attic / loft.
+- Don’t put them in the basement or attic/loft.
 They are either prone to damp or excess heat.

 - If you look after your photos then hopefully you will not need my services!

-If you have any further advice to give why not leave a comment?
+If you have any further advice or need my photo restoration services leave a comment or get in touch.!